 Creative United announced as second Grassroots Investor

-Music Venue Trust and Creative United are delighted to announce a new partnership as an addition to the Trust’s Grassroots Investor network to help support and develop the work of small music venues across the country.
+Music Venue Trust and Creative United are delighted to announce a new partnership as an addition to the Trust’s Grassroots Investor network to protect, secure and improve Grassroots Music Venues.

 Creative United’s Creative Industry Finance programme has already supported over 90 creative enterprises since its England-wide launch in September 2014, and is supported by Arts Council England, in partnership with a stable of commercial, social and alternative finance providers.